eau-claire-energy-cooperative/system-logger/README.md

 INFO 05 Oct 2018 10:44:45,252 - rweber is # IDLE #
 INFO 05 Oct 2018 10:47:37,312 - rweber is # ONLINE #
 ```

+### Acknowledgements

+Although also acknowledged in the WindowsAPI class it is worth noting that the IDLE time code as obtained/modified via a blog post at http://ochafik.com/p_98